 3.3.1.
 The exam lookup table is scheduled to be updated twice a year to coincide with the national release of updates of the coding frames used in DID.
-The updates are released in April and October and the Exam code look-up table is updated as close to this release as possible.
-During 2014/15, the versions used to map SNOMED codes to modalities and other categories were version 10 (April 2014) and version 11 (October 2014).
-The current version is version 12 which was uploaded in April 2015.
+The updates are released in April and October and the Exam code look-up table is generally updated as close to this release as possible.
+The current version used to map SNOMED codes to modalities and other categories is version 15, which was uploaded in September 2016.